 Encourage every idea, no matter how out-of-reach or unusual they may seem.
 You never know awesome auction items will come of it!
 Here are a few ideas to get you started:

-While making a wish list is an important strategy in the process, requesting these silent auction items is where the real work comes in!
+While making a wish list is an important step in the process, requesting these silent auction items is where the real work comes in!
 Silent auction donation request letters can help.

 Donation request letters are essential for building your auction.
-The letters are the first introduction to individuals and businesses that you’re having an event, need silent auction items, and what recognition and visibility is included for auction donors.
+The letters are the first introduction to individuals and businesses that you’re having an event, need silent auction items, and want to offer them recognition and visibility as a part of their support.
 So, make it count!

 When writing a donation request letter: